 Kashihara Jingu Shrine was built in 1889 during the Meiji Period as the samurai class lost its power and the rule of the Imperial Family was being reinforced.
 The Main Hall and Kagura-den were relocated to Kashihara Jingu Shrine from the Imperial Palace (Gosho) in Kyoto and are the two most important structures at the shrine.
 The shrine holds major festivals in spring and autumn.

 From Kintetsu Nara station, take the Kintetsu Line to Kashiharajingu-mae station (40 – 50 minutes).

 9. Tanize Bridge

 It is one of the longest suspension bridges in Japan.
 Built in 1954, the bridge connects the villages of Uenochi and Tanize with a total length of 297.7 meters and a height from the river surface of 54 meters.

-It was originally built for the purposes of facilitating everyday life and business activities including commute to and from the work places and schools, and mail and package deliveries.
-Now it is one of the attraction in Nara Prefecture for those people who like to have a bit of thrill and enjoy surrounding nature.
+It was originally built for the purposes of facilitating everyday life and business activities including commuting to and from workplaces and schools, and mail and package deliveries.
+Now it is one of the attractions in Nara Prefecture for those people who like to have a bit of thrill and enjoy the surrounding nature.